Community of the Lady of All Nations: Canada

-In June 2001, the Catholic Bishops of Canada issued a negative doctrinal judgement stating that the group was not a "Catholic association".
+In June 2001, the Canadian Conference of Catholic Bishops issued a negative doctrinal judgement stating that the group was not a "Catholic association".
 The bishops cited "spurious new doctrines that are without foundation in Scripture or Tradition".
 On 26 March 2007 the Archbishop of Quebec, Cardinal Marc Ouellet, declared that "The Army of Mary has clearly and publicly become a schismatic community and, as such, a non-Catholic association.
 Its particular teachings are false and its activities are not able to be frequented nor supported by Catholics".

 On July 11, 2007, the Congregation for the Doctrine of the Faith issued a declaration of excommunication against the group for heretical teachings and beliefs after a six-year investigation.
 The declaration was announced by the Canadian Conference of Catholic Bishops on September 12, 2007.
-Archbishop of Ottawa, Terrence Prendergast S.J., appointed in 2003 by Pope John Paul II to be a mediator said, "It’s a kind of cult.
+Archbishop of Ottawa, Terrence Prendergast, appointed mediator in 2003 by Pope John Paul II, said "It’s a kind of cult.
 I think they are very much under the sway of the foundress."

 United States

 On September 28, 2007, Msgr.
-J. Gaston Hebert, Diocese of Little Rock, Arkansas administrator (per the July 11 Congregation for the Doctrine of the Faith) stated that six nuns in the Diocese of Little Rock were excommunicated for heresy (the first excommunications in the diocese's 165-year history).
-They refused to recant the doctrines of the Community of the Lady of All Nations (Army of Mary).
-The six nuns are members of the Good Shepherd Monastery of Our Lady of Charity and Refuge in Hot Springs.
-Sister Mary Theresa Dionne, 82, one of 6, said they will still live at the convent property, which they own.
+J. Gaston Hebert, apostolic administrator of the Diocese of Little Rock in the United States (per the July 11 Congregation for the Doctrine of the Faith) stated that six nuns in the jurisdiction were excommunicated for heresy (the first in the diocese's 165-year history).
+The six nuns, members of the Good Shepherd Monastery of Our Lady of Charity and Refuge in Hot Springs, refused to recant the doctrines of the Community of the Lady of All Nations (Army of Mary); one of them, Sister Mary Theresa Dionne, 82, said they will still live on convent property, which they own.

-A spokesman for the Army of Mary called the excommunication of the nuns and the other members of the sect an injustice.
+A spokesman for the Army of Mary called the excommunication of the nuns and other members of the sect an injustice.